San Miguel Corporation: The Cojuangco-Ang era: 1998–2020

-Andrés Soriano III resigned in July 1998 and Eduardo M. Cojuangco Jr. was elected chairman of San Miguel Corporation.
-Francisco C. Eizmendi Jr. stayed as president and Ramón S. Ang was elected vice-chairman in January 1999.
+Following the assumption of Joseph Estrada as President of the Philippines on June 30, 1998, Andrés Soriano III resigned in July 1998 and Eduardo M. Cojuangco Jr. was elected chairman of SMC.
+Francisco C. Eizmendi Jr. stayed as president and chief operating officer and Ramón S. Ang was elected vice-chairman in January 1999.
 Ang was appointed president and chief operating officer following the retirement of Eizmendi in 2002.

 Confronted by greater competitive pressures as a result of the 1997 financial crisis, the pace of change quickened for San Miguel upon Cojuangco's return.
 Amid an extremely difficult operating environment, working toward configuring the corporation to have better response to the highly competitive climate of the time.
-The immediate goals upon assuming leadership was to ease the burden of the spiraling interest expense, pursue new strategic alliances to strengthen the business—particularly in the international arena—and strengthen its profitability and financial standing to position the company for new opportunities.
+The immediate goals upon assuming leadership were to ease the burden of the spiralling interest expense, pursue new strategic alliances to strengthen the business - particularly in the international arena - and strengthen its profitability and financial standing to position the company for new opportunities.
 Progress was made on reducing costs, improving productivity and generating cash flow.

-September 11th 2001, the Global War on Terror begins, when the military operations against the terrorist group Abu Sayyaf Group, nearly 500 American advisor and 6,000 American trainers have to national defense under the US President George W. Bush during the Operation Enduring Freedom – Philippines, the American military defense we phase operations, as a result of their combined efforts, support for terrorists had waned markedly.

 Having installed a critical mass of brewing capacity in China, Indonesia and Vietnam, the new management decided to continue the company's investments in these areas, aggressively focusing on brand and volume building initiatives, most especially in China.
 SMC revamped the selling and distribution organization resulting in higher distribution efficiency, improved coverage of key accounts, greater pricing stability and reduced overall costs.
 In China, the company chose to focus on growth markets while still reaching close to 30 cities.
-Where in the past, it had primarily concentrated on the premium market it then aggressively pushed its medium and low-end brands.
+Whereas in the past, it had primarily concentrated on the premium market it now pushed its medium and low-end brands.

 By the end of 1998, Cojuangco sold SMC's stake in Coca-Cola Beverages plc (Coca-Cola Amatil's bottler in Europe), along with SMC's 45% stake in Nestlé Philippines.